 Students will be aware at the conclusion of this course that Africa is the origin of modern humans and the African human population shows far more genetic diversity than that found among non-African populations.
 They will understand the nature of species mixing that affects all non-African populations as they show introgression of Neanderthal DNA, and for Melanesian populations of Denisovan DNA as well.
 The students will acquire understanding of population genetics, particularly of human mutation rates, linkage disequilibrium and selection which will allow them to evaluate the evidence for these events.
 They will acquire skills in analysis of data from such settings from practicals using real data and in critical evaluation of the literature in assessed coursework.

 Topics to be covered:

-The palaeontological background of hominin evolution over the last 2 million years
+Lucy to Cro Magnon - the palaeontological background of hominin evolution over the last 3 million years

 Molecular population genetics revision - reviewing fundamental concepts in population genetics of particular relevance to human molecular evolution and variation

 Mutation rate in humans - contrasting estimates of the mutation rate in humans, based on between-species molecular divergence and genome sequencing of relatives.
 The human deleterious mutation rate and the mutation load paradox.